seavba/go/README.md

 ## Files and Folder structure

 - <b>app:</b> Directory for the application files.
-In this repo it's a simple html file

-- <b>iac:</b> Directory for terraform code
+- <b>iac:</b> Directory for terraform code which provides the infrastructure in AWS.

-- <b>Dockerfile:</b> Dockerfile for creating NGINX image
+- <b>Dockerfile:</b> Dockerfile for creating GO image

-- <b>[.github/workflows/aws.yml](https://github.com/seavba/fargate-fargate/blob/master/.github/workflows/aws.yml):</b> Github action for building, pushing and deploy a new image docker and its containters.
+- <b>[.github/workflows/aws.yml](https://github.com/seavba/go/blob/main/.github/workflows/aws.yml):</b> Github action for building, testing and pushing docker image (CI) and also Fargate deployment (CD) it's being done from it.
 <br/>

-## CI / code
+## CI / CD

 This repo contains a github action triggered by every pushing or merging done in the master branch.
 The github actions steps are:

 - Build the docker image
+- Run a docker container from a docker compose and perform the testing running test.sh script
 - Push the docker image
 - Update task definition
 - Deploy the new containers using the rolling deployment strategy.